Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsection{Transparency}

-Transparency helps non-experts understand the decision-making process of a machine learning model and the confidence level of the model in making decisions~\shortcite{Varshney2022}.
-For example, interpretability and explainability have recently been studied to enhance transparency, by designing a simpler and more interpretable model~\shortcite{KohL17,Ribeiro0G16} or providing post-hoc explanations for existing black-box models~\shortcite{SelvarajuCDVPB17}.
-As a complementary metric of transparency, uncertainty quantification~\shortcite{BhattAZLSFMKSTN21} illustrates the prediction confidence of a trained model.
+Transparency helps non-experts understand the decision-making process of a machine learning model and the confidence level of the model in making decisions~\cite{Varshney2022}.
+For example, interpretability and explainability have recently been studied to enhance transparency, by designing a simpler and more interpretable model~\cite{KohL17,Ribeiro0G16} or providing post-hoc explanations for existing black-box models~\cite{SelvarajuCDVPB17}.
+As a complementary metric of transparency, uncertainty quantification~\cite{BhattAZLSFMKSTN21} illustrates the prediction confidence of a trained model.
 As a result, we study two major questions behind transparent transfer learning: what knowledge is being transferred in transfer learning, and how to quantify the uncertainty of transfer learning models.